detach3d/CPP-file-explorer/README.md

 This is a simple **File Explorer** written in **C++**, allowing users to navigate directories, view files, and perform basic file operations.

 #### **Features**
-- List files and directories
+- Search files and directories
-- Open and read files
-- Navigate through the filesystem

 #### **Usage**
 Run the executable and follow the on-screen prompts to explore files and directories.